 When it comes to framing, there are no hard and fast rules, believes framing expert Marcus Wells of Haviland Designs.

 ‘Be bold and be brave – and don’t worry what other people think.’
 While his personal preference is for an eclectic approach, with different styles of frames hanging together, the aim is to present the artwork in the most effective way.
 ‘Modern canvases actually often look better with no frame.
-But we use a huge variety of materials, recycling and using found objects as much as possible – bark, kebab sticks, floorboards and offcuts.’
+But we use a huge variety of materials, recycling and using found objects as much as possible – bark, fabrics, floorboards and offcuts.’

 4. Introduce lustrous texture with a mural